Rhythm Is a Mystery: Background and release

+Critical reception

+While reviewing the group's 1993 debut album Universal, Dave Simpson from Melody Maker wrote, "Sure, the Walsall groovers were there at the beginning (or thereabouts), bombarding audiences at early 808 State gigs and managed to fuse club credibility and mainstream success with the lusciously gyrating 'Rhythm Is a Mystery', creating a classic of the genre to boot."
+Roger Morton from NME praised it as "a brazen piano house anthem", remarking that "In the lexicon of British dance pop acts with single consonant prefixes, K Klass are the reliable workhorses next to the thoroughbred M People and the steeplechasing D:Ream."
+James Hamilton from Record Mirror said, "On a four tracker from the Wrexham/Chester ravers are this plaintive Bobbie Depasois wailed 122.4bpm bubbly cantering bounder, the piano pounded frantiv fluttery 0-126.3-0bpm 'Pianone', brightly bleeping atmospheric 0-126bpm 'I.V.B.M.', and jerkily throbbing and surging 122.7bpm 'Dream' (with a tempoless Nationwide Anglia commercial break!), an instant seller around Manchester."

 Impact and legacy

 British clubbing magazine Mixmag ranked "Rhythm Is a Mystery" number 34 in its "100 Greatest Dance Singles of All Time" list in 1996.

-The same year, English DJ Tall Paul chose it as one of his top 10 tracks, adding, "I think this came out in 1990/91.
+The same year, English DJ Tall Paul named it one of his top 10 tracks, adding, "I think this came out in 1990/91.
 It's a great song — listen to that piano drop.
 I remember seeing the place go completely mad to it: you can still easily drop it now and people go mad.
 An all-time classic."

 MTV Dance ranked it number 79 in their list of "The 100 Biggest 90's Dance Anthems of All Time" in November 2011.

 The song was featured in the 1992 comedy film Encino Man.